 Based on the targeting options selected by the seller, ads will appear on desktop devices, as well as mobile devices.
 Typically, they will appear below the Buy Box, but placement elsewhere on product detail pages and in shopping results is also possible.

-In addition, and this feature differentiates sponsored display ads from other advertising programmes, audiences can be targeted on third party websites.
-For example, potential customers who have seen a competitor’s own product or a similar product can be targeted via ads on Amazon or third-party websites (currently only in the US).
+In addition, and this feature differentiates sponsored display ads from other advertising programs, audiences can be targeted on third party websites.
+For example, potential customers who have seen a competitor's own product or a similar product can be targeted via ads on Amazon or third-party websites (currently only in the US).

 What are the targeting options for Sponsored Display Ads?